Musicjelly is a visual sampling platform

-Musicjelly is an interactive music video platform that enables you discover the sources of sounds and choose your own musical adventure.
+Interactive music video project to discover the sources of sounds and choose your own musical adventure

 Over several years we have filmed audio-visual loops in a wide variety of locations, from festivals to music schools, people’s rooms and homes, arts centres, fields and gardens.